hexaaproject/hexaa-backend/README.md

 4) Create database backend
 --------------------------

-Create the database and the user in your database backend.
+Create a user in your database backend to use with HEXAA and set up the access credentials in the app/config/parameters.yml file.

+Next, create the database

+    php app/console doctrine:database:create

 Create the schema in the database

     php app/console doctrine:schema:update --force